pinggeger/ECT/README.md

 Description
 ===========

 This corpus consists of a total of 2994 tweet IDs.
-All tweets need to be processed by tokenizer {tokenizer.py} we provided if you use your own data.
-However, you can use directly the data {corpus.txt} without tokenizer.
 All the tweets were obtained from Twitter's streaming API over a 31-day period from October 8, 2016 to November 7, 2016.
+As we do not have permission to distribute the tweets themselves, we have removed the terms, replacing them with "WORD", to create the dataset you will need to do the following:
+* 1) Download the tweets
+* 2) Tokenize the tweets using tokenizer.py
+* 3) Merge the tweets with the annotations

 Statistics of the corpus
 ===========